 Please ask any other questions that occur to you.
-Write down an questions you have in the space below so that you do not forget task them when attending clinic.
+Write down any questions you have in the space below so that you do not forget to ask them when attending clinic.

 Contact details

 Oral and Maxillofacial Department Lister Hospital Coreys Mill Lane Stevenage Hertfordshire SG1 4AB